JanssenProject/jans/docs/README.md

 Fill each property with the correct information.
 - **Test SMTP Server**

-If server is running, and all the information you have entered are correct.
-You can test SMTP server from the following option 5, it will respond, if server configured properly.
+If the server is running, and all the information you have entered is correct.
+You can test SMTP server from the following option 5, it will respond if the server is configured properly.

 ### Janssen Logging Configuration

-Using Janssen CLI, you can easily update logging configuration.
-Just go with the option 11 from Main Menu, It will display two options as sated below.
+Using Janssen CLI, you can easily update the logging configuration.
+Just go with option 11 from Main Menu, It will display two options.

 ```text
 Configuration – Logging